bjnmercer/bjnmercer.github.io/_posts/2017-12-09-bgc-qbasic-draw-command.md

 ## Building Coordinates

 Next up was a function to take the above list of Draw Commands, and map these into a list of pixel co-ordinates.
-Not all the DrawCommand cases are not handled.
+Note that not all the DrawCommand cases are handled.

 ```fsharp
 let buildCoords (commands:DrawCommand list) =